antonio-in-stem/antonio-in-stem/README.md

-# Hello there 👋
+# I'm Antonio, a physicist who designs technical systems.
 <img width="1400" height="349" alt="ABSTR_FINAL_1" src="https://github.com/antonio-in-stem/antonio-in-stem/blob/main/banner_final_2.png?raw=true" />

-## I'm Antonio, a physicist who designs technical systems.

 My background in physics trained me to think from **first principles**: start from the fundamental constraints of a problem, build a model, and design a system that works in the real world.
 Physics taught me how to model complex systems.
 Software allows me to **build them**.

----

 ## How I Approach Systems